Dwarf Lily of the Nile

 Agapanthus africanus 'Peter Pan'Item #0175 USDA Hardiness Zone: 8 - 11

 Beautiful mini version of the popular original!
 Small clumps give rise to deep-blue flower clusters on erect stalks.
 Exciting rock garden or border item.
 Excellent in containers.
 Evergreen perennial.

-- OverviewLight Needs:Partial to full sunWatering Needs:Needs regular water or more often in extreme heat.
-Frequency may be reduced once established.Average Landscape Size:Moderate grower to 8 to 12 in. tall and wide, stalks up to 18 in. tall.
+- OverviewLight Needs:Partial to full sunWatering Needs:Water regularly - weekly, or more often in extreme heat or containers.Average Landscape Size:Foliage reaches 8 to 12 in. tall and wide; flowers stalks to 18 in. tall.

 - History & LoreHistory:Despite its name, lily of the Nile, this plant isn't native to Egypt or anywhere near the Nile.
 It is a native of the rivers and streams of Southern Africa in the coastal mountains of the Cape of Good Hope.
 The long dry season there has contributed to its drought resistance.
 The genus was named from the Greek for love flower by a French botanist.
 This plant is not a true lily either, but a member of the Amaryllis family with only two other species in cultivation, A. campanulatus and A. orientalis.Lore:The flower of Agapanthus inspired art and sculpture of the Modern movement and became a signature of midcentury pop art motifs.